iurylira/watchguard_challenger/README.md

-# Challenger to demonstrate the knowledge to create a Telemetry Restful API
+# Challenger to create a Telemetry Restful API

 # Technologies